 Here’s a look at some generational projections:

-- With immigration adding more numbers to its group than any other, the Millennial population is projected to peak in 2036 at 81.1 million.
-Thereafter the oldest Millennial will be at least 56 years of age and mortality is projected to outweigh net immigration.
-By 2050 there will be a projected 79.2 million Millennials.
+- With immigration adding more numbers to this group than any other, the Millennial population is projected to peak in 2036 at 76.2 million.
+Thereafter, the oldest Millennial will be at least 56 years of age and mortality is projected to outweigh net immigration.
+By 2050 there will be a projected 74.3 million Millennials.

-- For a few more years, Gen Xers are projected to remain the “middle child” of generations – caught between two larger generations of the Millennials and the Boomers.
-They are smaller than Millennials because the generational span of Gen X (16 years) is shorter than the Millennials (17 years).
-Also, the Gen Xers were born during a period when Americans were having fewer children than later decades.
-When Gen Xers were born, births averaged around 3.4 million per year, compared with the 3.9 million annual rate during the 1980s and 1990s when Millennials were born.
+- For a few more years, Gen Xers are projected to remain the “middle child” of generations – caught between two larger generations, the Millennials and the Boomers.
+Gen Xers were born during a period when Americans were having fewer children than in later decades.
+When Gen Xers were born, births averaged around 3.4 million per year, compared with the 3.9 million annual rate from 1981 to 1996 when the Millennials were born.

-- Baby Boomers have always had an outsized presence compared with other generations.
-They were the largest generation and peaked at 78.8 million in 1999.
+- Baby Boomers have always had an outsize presence compared with other generations.
+They peaked at 78.8 million in 1999 and have remained the largest living adult generation.

-- There were an estimated 74.9 million Boomers in 2015.
-By midcentury, the Boomer population will dwindle to 16.6 million.
+- There were an estimated 74.1 million Boomers in 2016.
+By midcentury, the Boomer population is projected to dwindle to 16.6 million.